Notebulb/Form-Validator/README.md

 # Form-Validator

-**A bunch of form input validation functions I made because I thought they'd be useful :)**
+**A bunch of form input validation functions we made because we thought they'd be useful :)**

-The form I use from the demo is from the [forms section](http://jaypatel.co/sideSites/wc/#frms/) my [Web-Components Page](http://jaypatel.co/sideSites/wc/).
+The form we use from the demo is from the [forms section](http://jaypatel.co/sideSites/wc/#frms/) (Jay Patel)[https://github.com/sum-kcid]'s [Web-Components Page](http://jaypatel.co/sideSites/wc/).
 You can also visit the [GitHub](https://github.com/sum-kcid/Web-Components) repo for the Web-Components.

-*You may find the functions in `DEMO/ValidationResultHandlers.js` useful if you plan on using the forms from my Web-Components page*
+*You may find the functions in `DEMO/ValidationResultHandlers.js` useful if you plan on using the forms from (Jay Patel)[https://github.com/sum-kcid]'s Web-Components page*